Aris-haryanto/dino_roar/README.md

 # dino_roar

-The zip files contain the code that worked for me when I was following the module building tutorial here:
+The zip file contains the code that worked for me when I was following the module building tutorial here:

 https://knpuniversity.com/screencast/drupal8-under-the-hood/modules-routes-controllers#play